dev-bootcamp-2019/final-project-cryptobarbossa/README.md

-# ETHgram Dapp: Allowing Ethereum users to initiate a paid action with a virtual Agent that generates Instagram engagement with human like feautures.
+# ETHgram Dapp: Allowing Ethereum users to initiate a paid action with a virtual Agent that generates Instagram engagement with human like features.

 This visual agent is a WORK-IN-PROGRESS Visual AI.
 It depends on Ethereum for fueling its activities.
 It is built to mimic human online behaviour.
 The core of the agent is written in C++ and is currently running live on remote servers.